aFarkas/lazysizes/README.md

 The [RIAS plugin](plugins/rias) plugin enables lazySizes to hook into any third party (ReSrc, Pixtulate, mobify, WURFL's Image Tailor ...) or self hosted restful responsive image service (responsive image on demand).
 It makes responsive images even more easier without any need for another third party script.

 ###[OPTIMUMX plugin](plugins/optimumx)
-Each image has a different optimal pixel density, which might be smaller than the pixel density of your device.
+The ``srcset`` attribute with the *w* descriptor and ``sizes`` attribute automatically also includes high DPI images.
+But each image has a different optimal pixel density, which might be smaller than the pixel density of your device (2x or 3x).
 This information is unknown to the browser and therefore can't be optimized for.
 The [lazySizes optimumx extension](plugins/optimumx) gives you more control to trade between perceived quality vs. perceived performance.

 ###[unveilhooks plugin](plugins/unveilhooks)
-The [unveilhooks plugin](plugins/unveilhooks) plugin enables lazySizes to lazyload background images, widgets/components/scripts and video/audio elements.
+The [unveilhooks plugin](plugins/unveilhooks) plugin enables lazySizes to lazyload background images, widgets/components/scripts, styles and video/audio elements.

 ###[include plugin](plugins/include)
-The [include plugin](plugins/include) plugin enables lazySizes to lazyload content either simply postboned or based on conditions (for example media queries).
+The [include plugin](plugins/include) plugin enables lazySizes to lazyload content either simply postboned or conditionaly based on certain conditions (for example media queries).
+This extension has an extreme great scalability.

 ###[print plugin](plugins/unveilhooks)